 - Neutralize home by removing all personal photos.

-- Develop professionally designed brochures. (see example)
+- Develop professionally designed brochures. (when appropriate)

 - Provide a secure lockbox to control access.

 - Encourage other agents to show your home to their clients (networking, caravan, announcements, etc..).

 - Advertise and market your property locally, nationally, and internationally.

 - Using the maximum number of photos and compelling descriptions, advertise the property in FMLS and MLS.

 - Promote your property on over 600 Web sites in more than 35 countries.